JetBrains/guide/site/go/tutorials/bedrock_with_go/models_interaction_anthropic/index.md

 In this section we will be working with Anthropic.
 This section is quite similar to the previous one, implementing streaming and non-streaming features.

 Anthropic has multiple types of models supported like Claude 3 Sonnet, 3.5 Sonnet, Opus and Haiku.
-You can check over [here](https://docs.aws.amazon.com/bedrock/latest/userguide/model-parameters-claude.html) the inference parameters and code examples.
+You can check [the inference parameters and code examples](https://docs.aws.amazon.com/bedrock/latest/userguide/model-parameters-claude.html).

 ## Anthropic Haiku